Born in Dublin, Ireland.

 Dirt.
 Geometry., Reimann le Begue, Düsseldorf.

-The Meeting, video installation, Clifford Chance LLP, Canary Wharf, London.
+The Meeting, Clifford Chance LLP, Canary Wharf, London.

 Clifford Chance Contemporary Sculpture Programme, Canary Wharf, London.